mayer129/cpsc380assign5/README.md

 1. Path to the rmsched directory
 2. type `gcc rmsched.c -o rmsched` to compile the program
 3. type `./rmsched <nPeriods> <taskSet file> <schedule file>`
 * This will compile the program.
-The program will take command line input in the form of the nPeriods, a taskSet file location, and a sdchedule file location.
+The program will take command line input in the form of the nPeriods, a taskSet file location, and a schedule file location.